Wellbeing in woodlands

-A wealth of scientific evidence now validates the fact that time spent in woodland can deliver physical, mental and emotional benefits.
+There is a growing body scientific evidence that time spent in nature, particularly in woodland, can deliver physical, mental and emotional benefits.

 We’ve worked with the University of Northampton on a research project about how woodlands nurture physical, mental and emotional health in older adults.
 This is what some of our service users say –